Skip to content

 Our view: Tariffs should interrupt the disinflation trend.

-The details: Goods inflation is moving upward given the tariff shock, but we expect services to remain better contained.
-We are seeing a cooling labor market, which could contribute to softening wage growth.
-If the unemployment rate moves higher as we expect, we believe inflation will ultimately resume its downward trend, allowing the Fed to lower interest rates.
+The details: Goods inflation looks likely over the near term.
+However, we are seeing a cooling labor market, which could contribute to softening wage growth and services inflation.
+If the unemployment rate drifts higher as we expect, we believe inflation will ultimately resume its downward trend, allowing the Fed to lower interest rates.

 The US Dollar